Mrgnoblennon/prework-study-guide-2/README.md

 # prework-study-guide-2
-I am creating a s
+I am creating a study guide out of the bootcamp prework.